Deepti-debug/HWD_yolo/README.md

 Dataset Format -
 -----------------------
 To train the model, the dataset is annotated in YOLO format.
 Have a look at the dataset directory structure in HandWashDataset_yoloFormat.

+    • For each step the video is first converted into frames
     • 101 frames of 7 classes are annotated
     • 81 X 7 frames are used in training set (HandWashDataset_yoloFormat/TrainingData/images/train)
     • 20 X 7 frames are used in validation set (HandWashDataset_yoloFormat/TrainingData/images/val)
     • Test videos are stored in HandWashDataset_yoloFormat/TestingData

 Colab Notebook: